Ubunifu-Tech/Paw-Match-Backend/README.md

 ## 📧 Support

-For API issues or questions, check:
+For API issues or questions:
-1. Server logs
+1. Check server logs for error details
-2. `/docs` endpoint for API documentation
+2. Visit `/docs` endpoint for interactive API documentation
-3. Documentation in `docs/` folder
+3. Test `/health` endpoint to verify server status
-3. `/health` endpoint for server status
+4. Review the README for setup instructions